guardian/support-frontend/docs/error-handling.md

 which are permanent failures.
 The rest of this document is an attempt to do that analysis for the Monthly contributions step function

 ## Logging
 Most errors should be logged to Sentry so they can be investigated.
-Errors which probably don't need to be logged in Sentry and can just be logged in Cloudwatch are transient ones such as timeouts, and Stripe card errors/
+However transient ones such as timeouts probably don't need to be logged in Sentry and can just be logged in Cloudwatch.
+This is also the case for Stripe card errors.

 ## Types of errors